 There is no such thing as the single "best" forex trading strategy that works for everyone all the time.
 Forex traders have to find the best strategy for their specific level of expertise, experience and commitment, which may involve combining various aspects of several different strategies.
 Success and profit can be achieved with a number of forex trading strategies if the conditions and timing are right and the forex trader makes the right decisions at the appropriate time.

 Forex trading can be highly profitable, but certainly not for everyone and not all the time.
 The European Securities and Markets Authority (ESMA) requires brokers to emphasize what percentage of retail investor accounts lose money trading CFDs (through which a significant part of forex trading is done).
 This figure is usually between 60-90%.

 In general, it can be said that liquidity and market flow dictate short-term price movements on currency markets, while economic fundamentals shape longer-term trends.

 Is forex trading legal?

-Forex is a perfectly legit form of trading, in itself, you shouldn’t have any concerns.
-However, it is recommended to pay careful attention to the broker you use.
+Forex is a perfectly legit form of trading.
+However, the forex trading universe is ripe with scams and unreliable brokers.
+Pay particularly close attention to the broker you use.
 If it is not regulated, you might experience stuck withdrawals, unhelpful customer service, and worse.
 Be suspicious if you’re offered forex trading services that promise massive gains in a short period of time.